yom-ko/yomko.dev/src/content/blog/extension-types-in-dart.md

 modDatetime: 2025-01-04T23:50:00.000Z
 author: Artyom Bondarenko
 ---
 **Hi!**

-This is how they look
+This is how they look:

 ```dart
 void main() {